SriVignesh-G/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

+# Name: Sri Vignesh G
-# Experiment--05-Implementation-of-flipflops-using-verilog
+# Ref No: 23012556

+# Experiment-05: Implementation of flipflops using verilog
+## AIM:
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+To implement all the flipflops using verilog and validating their functionality using their functional tables

+## Equipments Required:

-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+ Hardware Required: PC, Cyclone II , USB flasher

-### SOFTWARE REQUIRED:   Quartus prime
+ Software Required: Quartus prime
-### THEORY
+## THEORY
 SR Flip-Flop
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.